kineticadb/examples/entity_tracking/README.md

 ### Why is this useful?
 The advancements in sensors and IoT devices now means that almost anything that moves can be recorded in real time.
 In fact, location enriched i.e. 'Tracks' data is the fastest growing segment of data in the world today.

-This growing segment of data opens up a remarkable number of new opportunities like traffic management, fleet optimization, proximity marketing etc.
+This growing segment of data opens up a remarkable number of new opportunities in varied sectors like public health, fleet optimization, proximity marketing etc.

-Track data is often the most valuable in real time.
+But track data is often the most valuable in real time.
 You need to be able study and respond to Track behavior as events occur.
 Existing tools however, are not setup to harness the potential of Tracks in real time.

 This example is a demonstration of how Kinetica can be used to address these gaps.